Impact Clusters - IC

 Impact Clusters is a 6-year subsidy programme that runs until the end of 2028.

-A total of €4 million is available in 2023.
-Later this year, an extra budget may become available.
+A total of €4 million is available in 2024.
+An extra budget may become available later in 2024.
 Impact clusters can apply for subsidies of up to €620,000 in stable states and €680,000 in fragile states.
 See the list of possible countries in the section 'Countries' below.

 - An impact cluster comprises at least 5 partners, including at least 4 companies.
 Each partner in an impact cluster is a legal entity.